 Despite the many challenges inherent in disaster response work, AWB and others are staunchly committed to supporting border communities in the Rio Grande Valley and beyond.
-AWB's next Brownsville clinic will take place over the July 4th holiday weekend (July 5–7, 2019).
-The group is offering this as "an alternative way to celebrate the holiday in service of others," Tran said.
+AWB's most recent Brownsville clinic was held over the July 4th holiday weekend.
+The group offered it as "an alternative way to celebrate the holiday in service of others," Tran said.

 “In the face of hate, we are choosing to give with love,” she added.